CivilEngrTools/pyCET_demo/README.md

 \end{align}
 $$
 ```
-Note that shear_yield is a dict object. shear_yield['result'] will give the result as 41.4 kips, the shear yield capacity of the plate. shear_yield['equations'][0]['content'] is a list of equstions.
+Note that shear_yield is a dict object. shear_yield['result'] will give the result as 41.4 kips, the shear yield capacity of the plate. shear_yield['equations'] is a list of equstions.
 For the detailed calcualations, users can create a new Text cell and paste as

 ```text
 %%latex